ASUS ROG Crosshair X670E Hero vs ASUS ROG Strix X670E-I Gaming WiFi

 Pick A if…

-- • You are building a high-end system with multiple GPUs or numerous NVMe drives.
+- • You are building a high-end system with multiple GPUs or numerous storage devices.

-- • You require extensive connectivity and expansion options for peripherals and storage.
+- • You require extensive connectivity and expansion options for peripherals and future upgrades.

-- • You prefer the larger ATX form factor for easier building and better airflow in a standard case.
+- • You prefer an ATX form factor for easier building and better cooling potential in larger cases.

 Pick B if…

-- • You are building a compact Mini-ITX system where space is a premium.
+- • You are building a compact Mini-ITX system where space is a critical constraint.

-- • You want to save money while still getting the full X670E chipset features.
+- • You want to save money while still getting the full X670E chipset features and AM5 compatibility.

 Specs side-by-side